noreonn/Java/README.md

 Hello World!

-This is a very simple program to show you some of the Class concepts in Java!
+This is a very simple program to show you some of the concepts ive learnt in Java!

 Keep on Coding!